john-smilga/html-css-course-v2/03-css-tutorial/06-units-project/README.md

 - set margin 0 to all elements "\* {margin:0}"
 - for navbar - set height and add background color
 - for logo - set font-size and add color
-- for hero - set color, background, and min-height with calc (subtract navbar height from 100% of the screen hight)
+- for hero - set color, background, and min-height with calc (subtract navbar height from 100% of the screen height)
 - for span - add color and font-size
 - for button - background and color